-If you love earl grey, you may enjoy these recipes:
+If you love Earl Grey, you also may enjoy these recipes:

 Let me know if you try out the Lavender Earl Grey Tea Latte recipe!
-Tag me on Instagram @siftandsimmer or leave a comment below telling me your favourite tea. 🙂
+Tag me on Instagram @siftandsimmer or leave a comment/rating below telling me your favourite tea. 🙂

 Lavender Earl Grey Tea Latte/London Fog